IBM-Cloud/Kitura-Starter/README.md

 ## What is Kitura?
 [Kitura](https://github.com/IBM-Swift/Kitura) is a new, modular, package-based web framework written in the Swift language, that allows you to build web services with complex routes, easily.

-## Kitura-Starter-Bluemix Overview
+## Kitura-Starter Overview
-Kitura-Starter-Bluemix is a [Kitura](https://github.com/IBM-Swift/Kitura) based server application that you can use as a starting point to get your own Kitura application up and running on Bluemix.
+Kitura-Starter is a [Kitura](https://github.com/IBM-Swift/Kitura) based server application that you can use as a starting point to get your own Kitura application up and running on Bluemix.
 Also, if you'd like to run this app locally, you can do so on your [macOS](http://www.apple.com/osx/) or [Ubuntu 14.04](http://www.ubuntu.com/download) system.

 ## Application Requirements
 To compile and run this starter application on your local system, you need to install the [Swift compiler](https://swift.org/download/) for your platform.
-This version of Kitura-Starter-Bluemix works with the Swift `3.0` release binaries.
+This version of Kitura-Starter works with the Swift `3.0` release binaries.
 Compatibility with other Swift versions is not guaranteed.

 For further details on executing Kitura-based applications locally, please see Kitura's instructions for installation on [macOS ](https://github.com/IBM-Swift/Kitura#installation-os-x) and on [Linux](https://github.com/IBM-Swift/Kitura#installation-linux-apt-based) since system level dependencies may be required before attempting to execute this starter app.